Penta HIV Trials | PENTA 5

 Published in: Lancet.2000; 355: 1331-2

 Abstract In 25 vertically HIV-infected children receiving highly-active antiretroviral therapy, a 3-log10 reduction in plasma HIV RNA load was maintained for 1 year and was associated with a doubling of the CD4-cell percentage.
 Most (75%) new CD4 cells carried the CD45RA marker of naive cells and there was only a small rise in memory cells (CD45RO).
+This pattern of immune restoration differs from adults, and may be due to the presence of a functioning thymus in children.

 A randomised trial evaluating three NRTI regimens with and without Nelfinavir in HIV-infected children: 48 week follow-up from the PENTA 5 trial